 Tooth’s were the biggest selling brewery in NSW at the time.
-A similar strike, which lasted for six weeks, had similar consequences, drying up hotels around the state.
-While some pubs had interstate beer shipped in, it often went dried-up quickly.
-When the strike ended, thirsty men (and women) flocked back to their local watering holes.
+A similar strike, which lasted for six weeks, in 1949 had similar consequences, drying up hotels around the state.
+While some pubs had interstate supplies shipped-in, the beer often dried-up quickly.
+When the strikes ended, thirsty men (and women) flocked back to their local watering holes.